-Primary and Potential Referendum Election - June 12, 2018
+Primary and Special Referendum Election - June 12, 2018

-Absentee ballot applications will be available through the online Absentee Ballot Request Service or at municipal offices on or after March 12, 2018.
+Absentee ballot applications are now available at town offices and will be available through the online Absentee Ballot Request Service by mid-March.

 General and Potential Referendum Election - November 6, 2018